Description of Business, Basis of Presentation, and Summary of Significant Accounting Policies

 Description of business

 Constellation Brands, Inc. and its subsidiaries operate primarily in the beverage alcohol industry.
-Unless the context otherwise requires, the terms “Company,” “CBI,” “we,” “our,” or “us” refer to Constellation Brands, Inc. and its subsidiaries.
-We are an international beverage alcohol company with a broad portfolio of consumer-preferred, high-end imported and craft beer brands, and higher-end wine and spirits brands.
+We are an international beverage alcohol company with a powerful portfolio of consumer-connected, high-end imported beer brands, and higher-end wine and spirits brands.

 Basis of presentation

 Our consolidated financial statements include our accounts and our majority-owned and controlled domestic and foreign subsidiaries.
 In addition, we have an equally-owned joint venture with Owens-Illinois.
 The joint venture owns and operates a state-of-the-art glass production plant which provides bottles exclusively for the Nava Brewery.
 We have determined that we are the primary beneficiary of this variable interest entity and accordingly, the results of operations of the joint venture are reported in the Beer segment and are included in our consolidated results of operations.
 All intercompany accounts and transactions are eliminated in consolidation.

 Equity method investments